 West Ford died about one month later and is believed to have been buried in the cemetery at Mount Vernon where dozens of free and enslaved people were laid to rest during the 18th and 19th centuries.
 Even with the news of the Gettysburg Campaign dominating the headlines in July of 1863, the Alexandria Gazette found space to announce Ford’s passing: "West Ford, an aged colored man, who has lived on the Mount Vernon estate, the greater portion of his life, died yesterday afternoon, at his home on that estate.
 He was, we hear, in the 79th year of his age.
 He was well known to most of our older citizens."3

-West Ford’s background has been the subject of controversy for years.
-Many of his descendants believe him to be the son of George Washington and an enslaved house servant at Bushfield Plantation, named Venus.
-Mount Vernon contends, conclusively, that George Washington and Ford’s mother, Venus, were not in the same place during the time Ford was conceived.
-West Ford was born at Bushfield plantation between March 3, 1783 and June 22, 1784.
+The son of an enslaved woman named Venus, West Ford had unusually close ties to the white family of Bushrod Plantation.
+Family members emancipated Ford and left him a significant amount of property.
+Such treatment has led historians to suspect that Ford’s father may have been John Augustine Washington or one of his sons.
+Some of Ford’s descendants maintain that George Washington was Ford’s father, but West Ford was born at Bushfield plantation between March 3, 1783 and June 22, 1784.
 Since George Washington was not in Virginia between November 1781, following the victory at Yorktown, and his return to Mount Vernon on Christmas Eve of 1783, at the end of the American Revolution, he was not in proximity to Venus and did not father West Ford.
 Read the MVLA's official statement on the paternity of West Ford.

 2. Sarah Tracy to Margaret Ann Douglas Comegys (Mrs. Joseph Comegys), 29 June 1863, as quoted in Elswyth Thane, Mount Vernon is Ours: The Story of the Preservation and Restoration of Washington’s Home (New York: Duell, Sloan, and Pearce, 1966), 248.